yannick-beot-sp/vscode-sailpoint-identitynow/README.md

 The SailPoint IdentityNow extension makes it easy to:

-- create, edit, delete sources
+- edit, aggregate or reset sources
 - create, edit, delete transforms
 - create, edit, delete provisioning policy of a source
 - create, edit, delete schemas of a source
+- export config of a tenant

 Several tenants can used at the same time